Fitness + Hypoglycemia with Liz Cambron, Ph.D.

 It was exhausting.
 I just always felt like I didn’t have energy because my body wasn’t getting fuel.
 And it got to the point where it was scary to be alone.
 I was afraid to drive to work and be by myself.
 My first hypoglycemic event on my own didn’t really click at first.
-I felt nauseous, sleepy, and anxious – I thought I was having a panic attack.
-I didn’t even think of checking my sugar because I’ve had issues with low blood pressure.
-It wasn’t until a few more events that I realized I should start checking my sugar to rule out hypoglycemia.
+I felt nauseous, sleepy and anxious – I thought I was having a panic attack.
+I didn’t even think of checking my blood sugar because I’ve had issues with low blood pressure.
+It wasn’t until a few more events that I realized I should start checking my blood sugar to rule out hypoglycemia.

 How does your family support you in preparing for hypoglycemia-related emergencies?

 I had to make sure to let those around me knew what to do [just in case of an emergency] and I always have a snack or a juice box.
 My fiancé, Jamie, made sure he knew what to look for and what to do.
 After my first hypoglycemic event, he said I looked pale and thought I was dying.
 But now, he understands why we have juice boxes and candy.
 I keep emergency contacts on my phone in the event I’m alone and paramedics need that information.
 I feel safer because of it.